This website uses cookies. Learn more

 This is quiet rebalancing of the shadow cabinet and a notable increase in its capacity.

-There are things with which one might quibble.
-Ed Miliband infuriates his colleagues with unsanctioned sorties into unaffordable policies and there were hints that he might be disciplined.
 But in sum - and bearing in mind that talent is not abundant on the back benches – Starmer has played his hand well.
 Maybe he does have some politics after all.

-Want to understand what a Labour government will mean for your organisation, and industry?
+Want to understand what a Labour government means for your organisation, and industry?

 We're hosting Labour workshops with policy experts to help organisations, brands and associations better understand the upcoming landscape, opportunities and challenges.
 To find out more, register interest using the form below.